 The fair values of investments and derivatives are as described in note 3(d).
-The fair values of other financial assets and liabilities, being cash, contributions receivable, receivable from repurchase agreements, receivable from pending trades, accrued investment income, pension benefits payable, payable for repurchase agreements, and payable from pending trades, approximate their carrying values due to the short-term nature of these financial instruments.
+The fair values of other financial assets and liabilities, being cash, contributions receivable, receivable from pending trades, accrued investment income, and payable for pending trades, approximate their carrying values due to the short-term nature of these financial instruments.

 Fair value measurements recognized in the statement of financial position are categorized using a fair value hierarchy that reflects the significance of inputs used in determining the fair values.

 Level 1: Fair value is based on inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that the Investment Manager has the ability to access at the measurement date.
 Level 1 primarily includes publicly listed investments.